VIC.GOV.AU | Policy and Advisory Library

 9.2 Post-travel report

-Travellers must pro-actively manage travel policy compliance in a closed loop from pre-approval through to post-travel acquittal and reporting.
-The travel report should be completed and uploaded to the travel application on the travel system within 14 days of return from travel.
+Post-travel reports (DOCX) (staff login required)External Link must be completed and uploaded to the travel application on the travel application system within 14 days of return from travel for RD approval.

 Required information for the travel report includes:

-Where travellers have travelled in a group, the lead traveller for the group is to submit a single travel report on behalf of the group.
+Where travellers have travelled in a group, the lead traveller for the group is to submit a single post-travel report on behalf of the group.

 All relevant documentation and approvals must be provided to substantiate the travel undertaken.
-This will enable DET to retain the information in its travel systems for future reference.
+This will enable DE to retain the information in its travel systems for future reference.

-Examples of types of documentation to be supplied for any type of travel include tax invoices, public transport tickets, airline tickets, travel requests, accommodation details, travel itineraries, and any other documentation that defines the purpose of the travel.
+Examples of types of documentation to be supplied for any type of travel include quotes, tax invoices, public transport tickets, airline tickets, travel requests, accommodation details, travel itineraries, and any other documentation that defines the purpose of the travel.
+Templates are available on the Resources tab.

 10. Key contacts